Diana George, Executive Director

 Prior to her tenure with RED, Melissa worked for 10 years at the Kitsap Humane Society, in a variety of increasingly responsible positions including Rescue Coordinator, Mobile Adoption Outreach Coordinator, Adoption Outreach Manager, and Animal Control Dispatcher.

-As Manager of Adoption Programs at PAWS, Melissa provides hands-on animal care, interacts with potential adopters and adoption volunteers, coordinates foster homes and focuses on adoption outreach and interagency coordination.
-In addition Melissa coordinates the Right Dog – Right Home Matchmaking program and the new PALS dog placement program.
+As Manager of Animal Welfare at PAWS, Melissa provides hands on animal care, interacts with potential adopters and volunteers about the health of PAWS companion animals, coordinates foster homes and focuses on adoption outreach and interagency coordination.
+Melissa also manages the PALS, SafeHarbor, and Right Dog – Right Home Matchmaking programs.

 Melissa took courses at Iowa State University and lives with her husband Mike, 2 kids, 2 dogs and 3 cats in Seabeck.